epam/Wilma/wilma-extras/bulkhead/README.md

 Purpose of this example
 ---------------------------------------
 This plugin example was created to show an extra, maybe uncommon usage of the Wilma proxy.
 With this plugin, Wilma acts as a Bulkhead for a service.
-What "Bulkhead" means? - just search for "Bulkhead software pattern" on the WWW.
+What "Bulkhead" means? - just search for "Bulkhead software pattern" on the web.

 Implementation
 ---------------------------------------